General Session Speakers

 Michele Norris is an award-winning journalist with more than two decades of experience.
 Previously, Norris served as co-host of NPR's newsmagazine All Things Considered, public radio's longest-running national program.
-In September, 2010, Norris released her first book, The Grace of Silence: A Memoir, which focuses on how America talks about race and explores her own family's racial legacy.
-Using her memoir as a catalyst for conversation, Norris has addressed thousands of students through campus “One Book” programs, encouraging discussions about the history of race relations in the US.
+In September 2010, Norris released her first book, The Grace of Silence: A Memoir, which focuses on how America talks about race and explores her own family's racial legacy.
+Using her memoir as a catalyst for conversation, Norris has addressed thousands of students through campus “One Book” programs, encouraging discussions about the history of race relations in the United States.

 Tuesday, August 1

 Bestselling Author of A Walk in the Woods and A Short History of Nearly Everything

 Bill Bryson’s bestselling travel books include The Lost Continent and Notes from a Small Island, which in a national poll was voted the book that best represents Britain.
 Another travel book, A Walk in the Woods, became a major film starring Robert Redford, Nick Nolte, and Emma Thompson.
 His new number one Sunday Times bestseller is The Road to Little Dribbling: More Notes from a Small Island.
 His acclaimed book on the history of science, A Short History of Nearly Everything, won the Royal Society’s Aventis Prize as well as the Descartes Prize, the European Union’s highest literary award.